rubycho/carpool/README.md

 ### [HE] feat: add socket server & emotion model (2021/05/21)

 * Add python socket server & MLP model where input=audio features, output=emotion (softmax).

+### [MC] feat: add MicCentral & integrate with HE, VA (2021/06/01)

+* Add MicCentral application.
+* Reason for adding MC
+    * Android allows only one application to access mic at a time.
+    * In this constraint, Hi Emotion would not work while VA is active.
+    * Thus, MC is added to propagate mic recorded buffer (file) to other applications.

+### update README (2021/06/01)